 - Versatility: Generally, you’re not going to have unlimited space in your home, which means each piece of home gym equipment has to do double duty (or more).
 That’s why we tried each home gym with a number of different exercises that different athletes may prefer.

 - Value: Outfitting a full home gym can be expensive, which is why we place a premium on products that offer the most bang for your buck.
 The value a piece of equipment offers is also weighted heavily here and stems quite often from the quality and durability of a product.
+As such, you’ll find samples of the best budget home gym equipment and most expensive home gym machines throughout this guide.

 - Functionality: The functionality of your equipment is essential to setting up a space that works for your training needs.
 In order for us to recommend something, it has to do what it is intended to and do it exceptionally well.